MicrosoftDocs/well-architected/well-architected/architect-role/ongoing-support.md

 ## Share potential improvements

 An architect stays current with fundamentals such as cloud provider offerings and industry design patterns.
-What might have been state of the art when a workload was designed may no longer be.
+What might have been state of the art when a workload was designed might no longer be.
 Or the expected usage patterns of the application didn't manifest itself in the way they were predicted.
-In cases like these, there may be an opportunity for an architect to present a design change recommendation to further optimize or refine the current design based on this new knowledge.
+In cases like these, there might be an opportunity for an architect to present a design change recommendation to further optimize or refine the current design based on this new knowledge.

 A general practice is to follow up with the workload team periodically after the workload is live.
 This allows the architect to learn for themselves about how the design was implemented and performing under actual usage to further improve their own knowledge for future design work.
 But also allows the architect to offer optimization recommendations based on the actual implementation and usage.